What’s the issue?

 IAS 34 contains other specific disclosure requirements for financial assets and/or financial liabilities.
 [IAS 34.15B(h), (k), (l), 16A(j)]

-The European regulator, ESMA, has issued a statement on the implications of the COVID-19 pandemic on the half-yearly financial reports of listed companies.
+The European regulator, ESMA, has previously issued a statement on the implications of the COVID-19 pandemic on the half-yearly financial reports of listed companies.

 1 Intangible assets with an indefinite useful life or intangible assets that are not yet available for use.